top of page

 • Advocate for much needed policy change to protect the Māui and Hector's dolphins and their habitats

-• Māui dolphins are only found on the west coast of the North Island from Maunganui Bluff to Whanganui.
+• Māui dolphins are genetically distinct from Hector’s and are only found on the West Coast of Te Ika a Māui - the North Island - from Maunganui Bluff to Whanganui.

-• They can often be seen near Manukau Harbour and Port Waikato near shores and harbour mouths.
+• Māui and Hector's can often be seen near near shores and harbour mouths.

 Map of Māui Dolphin